 Inspection and maintenance

-Level crossings are assessed at a frequency that is based on the level of risk a crossing poses.
-The assessment frequency ranges from 1¼ to 3¼ years.
+Level crossings are inspected by a highly skilled team of Level Crossing Managers at a frequency that is based on the level of risk a crossing poses.
+The inspection frequency ranges from every 7 weeks to every 12 months.